 The app helps you display and calculate rates based on shipping zones.
 You can create shipping zones and calculate rates based on the Country-state, Country, and Postal codes.
 For example, you can create a zone for Country-state, United states-California, and add the rates for this zone.

 To add shipping zones, head to App settings –> Shipping –> Shipping zones.

 Once you have created the shipping zones, head to App settings –> Shipping rates –> Rate automation, from where you can choose the automation criteria as “Zones”, add the zone that you have created, and calculate the rates accordingly.

-If you face any issues or have any queries on setting up the app, do contact our support.
+If you face any issues or have any queries on setting up the app, feel free to contact our support.